Signing up your apprentice or trainee

 Sign a training contract

-The AAC will help you and your apprentice/trainee draw up a training contract.
+- The ANP will help you and your apprentice/trainee draw up a training contract.

-The AAC forwards the paperwork to State Training Services (STS) and will monitor it for you until the STS has approved and registered it.
+- The ANP forwards the paperwork to Training Services NSW and will monitor it for you until the Centre has approved and registered it.

 Choose a training provider

-Your Australian Apprenticeships Centre can help you chose a registered training organisation (RTO) that can provide the right training for your apprentice or trainee.
+- Your Apprenticeship Network Provider can help you chose a registered training organisation (RTO) that can provide the right training for your apprentice or trainee.

 Approval and registration of the training contract

-Your AAC checks the Contract and Summary Training Plan and submits them to the Department of Industry - State Training Services for approval.
+- Your ANP checks the Contract and Summary Training Plan and submits them to the Department of Industry - Training Services NSW for approval.

-State Training Services will send you a letter advising of approval of the apprenticeship/traineeship.
+- Training Services NSW will send you a letter advising of approval of the apprenticeship/traineeship.